ELITEv5/SunPLS/Documents/SunPLS_Architecture.md

 Responsibilities:

-- read SunPLS price from the liquidity pool
+- read SunPLS/WPLS price from the PulseX liquidity pool
 - compute a TWAP-based price
 - expose price through `update()` and `peek()`
 - detect stale or invalid price feeds
 - provide health status for the controller

+Price is expressed in **WPLS per SunPLS** (1e18 scale).

 The Oracle is the **only external input into the protocol**.